-Ground-floor artworks center on the life of the Virgin Mary, beginning with the first chapel on the left and French painter Charles Mellin's beautiful Immaculate Conception (1646); on the other side of what was the nave is an equally fine Madonna and Child by Massimo Stanzione.
-Also on the left is a space rich in Gothic and Renaissance statuary from the former church.
-You then take the elevator upstairs to where the nuns once attended Mass, concealed from the congregation by a special screen.
-The hundred works on display there follow the theme of life as an Imitation of Christ.
-There is also the rare chance see roof paintings close up, with state-of-the-art floodlights showing off their restoration to maximum effect.
+of the nave is a space rich in Gothic and Renaissance statuary from the former church.
+Take the elevator upstairs to where the nuns once attended Mass, concealed from the congregation by screens.
+The works on display there follow the theme of life as an Imitation of Christ.
+There is also the chance to see Francesco Solimena's 17th century roof frescoes close up, with floodlights showing off their restoration to maximum effect.